 Outstanding Senior in Management

 This award was established in 1948 to recognize the nation’s top business students.
 At Simpson College this award goes to the top management senior based on grade point average, character and initiative.
-The Wall Street Journal provides a student award package that includes a one-year subscription to The Journal and a sculpted paperweight commemorating the award.
-The department presents a personal award plaque to the student and an additional plaque listing each year’s recipient is displayed by the department of business administration and economics.
+The department presents a personal award plaque to the student and an additional plaque listing each year’s recipient is displayed by the Department of Business Administration and Economics.

 Outstanding Senior in Mathematics

 Recipients of this award demonstrate the strongest academic performance in mathematics combined with a deep involvement in extracurricular mathematical experiences and supporting coursework from other disciplines.